chrxme/Spring2020-LINA2055-LiveCoding/class06/hydranotes_01.md

 Here are a few functions to get you started.

 #### [osc](https://github.com/ojack/hydra/blob/master/docs/funcs.md#osc)
-Based off of oscillators found in analog video synthesizers, this function takes values and outputs a visualization of corresponding oscillations.
-[Here's an example of a video oscillator in action](https://youtu.be/RipbiF4EGsI).
+Based off of oscillators found in analog [video synthesizers](https://youtu.be/RipbiF4EGsI), this function takes values and outputs a visualization of corresponding oscillations.
 ```
 // oscillator
 // osc(frequency, sync, offset)